Al-khizana al-hasaniyya

 Food and well-being

 For those spending the lunch hour at the library, you may grab snacks from the kiosk opposite the soccer field—just a few minutes walk from the library.
-Bathrooms are located on the right past the main door in the hallway.
+Bathrooms are located on the right past the main door in the lobby.

 Additional remarks